First off, is your child ready? Many parents are unsure.

 This method was originally developed in the 1970’s by behavioral psychologists Nathan Azrin and Richard Foxx and popularized in their best-selling book Toilet Training In Less Than A Day.
 Azrin and Foxx originally developed their method for children with mental disabilities, but later found it worked well with all children.

 Mind you, the book is old and outdated and some of the techniques are not PC.
 Thus, many experts (and hacks like me, LOL) have adapted the basic concept to a modern-day approach, the most popular version of this method is detailed in the hilarious and very useful potty training book, Oh Crap!
 Potty Training, which I highly recommend.
+We also elaborate on the Two-Day method of Potty Training here.

 There are many variations of this method, but the theme is the same: mom and dad clear their schedule for an entire weekend (or three-day weekend, even) to commit to potty training.
 Diapers are ceremoniously thrown away (for the daytime, at least).